 Reserve Requirements

 The reliability analysis will be performed based on a reserve requirement of 2800 MW.
-In the economic analysis, generation dispatch will include 1,400 MW of responsive reserve requirements along with regulation requirements.
+In the economic analysis, generation dispatch will include 1,150 MW of responsive reserve requirements in addition to regulation requirements.

 Fuel Price and Other Considerations

 Wind and solar production cost will be $0/MWh in the economic analysis.
-The natural gas price will be evaluated at the beginning of the economic analysis.
-No carbon tax will be considered in the 2016 RTP.
+The natural gas price for the 2016 RTP will be based on the average of Energy Information Agency (EIA) reference case and EIA high oil and gas Resource case reported in the 2016 Annual Energy Outlook (AEO).
+While, no carbon tax will be considered in the 2016 RTP, the SO2 emissions will be priced at $10 per ton and NOx emissions are priced at $100 per ton annually and $200/ton seasonally.
 ERCOT will also monitor the output of Dallas-Fort Worth area units that do not have Selective Catalytic Reduction (SCR) to ensure that they do not exceed their NOx emission restrictions.

 Demand